 What Keywords are Important for Sales Resumes?

 Resume keywords are words that describe job-related experience, skills, or traits.
-Here are some examples of keywords that are critical to include on a sales resume.
+Here are some examples of keywords that are critical to include on a sales resume to highlight your qualifications.

 Experience keywords